CSCfi/metadata-submitter/README.md

 ## Install and run

-Requirements:
+### Requirements:
 - Python 3.8+
 - MongoDB
 - Docker + docker-compose

+### For quick testing:
+- copy the contents of .env.example file to .env file
-For quick testing, launch both server and database with Docker by running `docker-compose up --build` (add `-d` flag to run containers in background).
+- launch both server and database with Docker by running `docker-compose up --build` (add `-d` flag to run containers in background).

 Server can then be found from `http://localhost:5430`.

-For more detailed setup, do following:
+### For more detailed setup, do following:
 - Install project by running: `pip install .` in project root
 - Setup mongodb and env variables via desired way, details:
   - Server expects to find mongodb instance running, specified with following environment variables: